-M2A1 .50 Caliber Machine Gun History and Description
+M2 .50 Caliber Machine Gun History and Description

 History.
-The M2A1 is undoubtedly the world's best-known .50 caliber heavy machine gun.
+The M2 is undoubtedly the world's best-known .50 caliber heavy machine gun.
 John M. Browning developed the M2 heavy machine gun at the end of World War I. After a series of early water-cooled, aircraft, and tank models were tested in the 1920s, an improved version was adopted in 1933 as the Browning M2 water-cooled machine gun.
 Subsequent models, using the same receiver, were adopted by the various services.
 During World War II, nearly two million M2 machine guns of all variations were produced.
-The M2A1 is the mainstay of all Marine Corps heavy machine gun platoons.
+The M2 is the mainstay of all Marine Corps heavy machine gun platoons.

 Description.
-The Browning machine gun caliber .50 M2A1 (see picture below) is a beltfed, recoil-operated, air-cooled, crew-served machine gun.
+The Browning machine gun caliber .50 HB, M2 (see picture below) is a belt-fed, recoil-operated, air-cooled, crew-served machine gun.
 The gun is capable of single shot, as well as automatic fire, and operates on the short recoil principle.
-The M2A1 was fielded beginning in 2011 and was updated to include fixed headspace and timing and quick change barrel, an update from the M2 .50 cal.
 The machinegun is capable of being fed from either the right or left by repositioning certain parts.
+The weapon has nonfixed headspace that must be set.
+Timing must also be adjusted to cause the gun to fire slightly out of battery to prevent damage to moving parts.
 The force for recoil operation is furnished by expanding powder gases, which are controlled by various springs, cams, and levers.
 Maximum surface of the barrel and receiver are exposed to permit air-cooling.
 Perforations in the barrel support allow air to circulate around the breach end of the barrel and help cool the parts.
 A heavy barrel is used to retard early overheating.

-M2A1 .50 Caliber Machine Gun History and Description (Continued)
+M2 .50 Caliber Machine Gun History and Description (Continued)

 Sights.
-The M2A1 .50 caliber machine gun has a leaf-type rear sight (see diagram below), graduated in both yards and mils.
+The M2 .50 caliber machine gun has a leaf-type rear sight (see diagram below), graduated in both yards and mils.
 The scale ranges from 100 to 2,600 in yards and from 0 to 62 in mils.

-M2A1 .50 Caliber Machine Gun Sights
+M2 .50 Caliber Machine Gun Sights